gentaiscool/end2end-asr-pytorch/README.md

 ### Highlights
 - implemented Transformer model based on <a href="https://arxiv.org/abs/1804.10752">Syllable-Based Sequence-to-Sequence Speech Recognition with the Transformer in Mandarin Chinese<a/>
 - the code uses Spectrogram features and VGG (6-layer 2D CNN) feature extractor
-- supports training on any languages, has been tested in AiShell-1 dataset
+- supports training on any languages
-- supports batch parallelization on multi GPUs
+- supports batch parallelization on multi-GPU
 - supports multiple dataset training and evaluation

 ### Requirements